-To use the set-top with an HDTV, you must make one of the following connections to view the HD content.
-Refer to your TV user guide and the cabling diagrams in this guide for more detailed connection information.
+To use the IPN device with an HDTV, you must make one of the following connections to view the HD content.
+Refer to your TV user's guide and the cabling diagrams in this guide for more detailed connection information.